Before your child has a bone marrow transplant (BMT)

 Total Body Irradiation (TBI) planning

-If your child needs TBI as part of their conditioning regime, he or she will need to go to University College London Hospital (UCLH) for this as we do not have a Radiotherapy department at GOSH.
+If your child needs TBI as part of their conditioning regime, they will need to go to University College London Hospital (UCLH) for this as we do not have a Radiotherapy department at GOSH.
 You and your child will have an appointment with the consultant radiologist who is specialised in giving TBI, to discuss the process in detail with you.
 There will also be a second appointment to have a CT scan to take precise measurements of your child, discuss the exact plans for the regime and to meet other members of the team, such as the play specialist.

 All your child’s preparation tests, including liaising with the donor registries if needed, are organised by the Outpatient Nursing team.
 The progress towards transplant and your child’s condition will also be discussed on a regular basis by the medical staff and other members of the BMT team.
 During this time, your first point of contact will be the BMT outpatient clinical nurse specialist.
 When your child is admitted for his or her BMT, the Outpatient team will hand over your child’s care to the Inpatient team.
 Once your child has had his or her BMT and has been discharged home, the Outpatient team will take over your child’s care once more.